sdemos/type-inference/README.md

 For the Hindley/Milner calculus, we prove that the rewriting rules are equivalent to the result of the well known algorithm W.

+This project is based on the paper "A Rewriting Semantics for Type Inference" by George Kuan, David MacQueen, and Robert Bruce Findler.